Structural Properties of Entropic Vectors and Stability of the Ingleton Inequality: Preliminaries

 \subsection{Notation}

 In what follows we use the following notation and conventions.
 We denote $[n]:=\set{0,1,\dots,n-1}$ and $2^{[n]}$ will stand for the power set of $\set{0,1,\dots,n-1}$.
+In this paper, when we talk about \emph{random variables}, we always mean finitely supported random variable.
 For a collection of jointly distributed random variables $(X_{0},\dots,X_{n-1})$ and $J\in2^{[n]}$, we denote by $X_{J}$ the joint random variable corresponding to the subcollection $(X_{i}\st i\in J)$.
-The entropy of a random variable $X$ (respectively, the conditional entropy of $X$ given $Y$) will be denoted $H(X)$ (and, respectively, $H(X|Y)$).
-We use the standard notation for the mutual information in pairs and triples of random variables,
+The entropy of a random variable $X$ will be denoted $H(X)$.
+We use the standard notation for the conditioned entropy, the mutual information in pairs and triples of random variables,